COS301-SE-2025/CRISP/UserManagementStory.md

 Concurrent session limits with configurable restrictions

 #### AC3.3 - Session Administrative Controls (Functional)
-Administrators can view active sessions for users in their scope Force logout capability for administrators
-Session filtering and search by user, IP address, or device Bulk session termination for security incidents
+BlueVisionAdmins can view active sessions for all users across all organizations Publishers can view active sessions for users within their organization Force logout capability for BlueVisionAdmins and Publishers (within their organization) Session filtering and search by user, IP address, or device Bulk session termination for security incidents